 Jobs for Geese on the Homestead

 Geese are good for more than just guarding chickens, though.
 They have other great uses and jobs as well.
-You don’t have to just look at the Chinese geese breed, though.
-There are several other geese breeds that are just as amazing, and all have similar jobs.
+And, you don’t have to just look at the Chinese geese breed.
+There are several other breeds of geese that are just as amazing, and all have similar jobs.
 Just make sure that if you want a guardian goose, you’re getting one that is fairly talkative.
 I’ll list them below in a moment.

 Here are some things you can use geese for on the homestead: